DerekStrickland/katacoda-scenarios/secure-consul-on-kubernetes/step1.md

 `helm repo add hashicorp https://helm.releases.hashicorp.com`{{execute T1}}

-### Review a basic config file
+### Review and apply a basic config file

 Review the `dc1.yaml`{{open}} file.

-### Apply the chart

-Apply the chart using the following command.
-It will start the consul clients and servers and provision a persistent disk.
+The chart will start the consul clients and servers and provision a persistent disk.
 The install may take a minute or two to complete.

 `helm install -f ./dc1.yaml katacoda hashicorp/consul --wait`{{execute T1}}